seanlerner/k/README.md

 bin/rails test test/test_your_test.rb:5
 ```

-You could then copy `bin/rails test test/test_your_test.rb:5` to your clipboard and issue the command:
+You could then issue the command:

 ```sh
 k bin/rails test test/test_your_test.rb:5
 ```

+and continue to work on your code until the test passes.

 ### Simple program output